Are hurricanes, cyclones and typhoons distinct meteorological phenomena, or just different names for the same horrible type of storm?

-The easiest explanation begins with cyclones.
-This is the clearest and most precise definition: “a large-scale, atmospheric wind-and-pressure system characterized by low pressure at its center and by circular wind motion.”
-And here’s the inevitable bizarre aspect: cyclones spin “counterclockwise in the Northern Hemisphere, clockwise in the Southern Hemisphere.”
-For more information on the physics involved, check out anticyclones.
+Let’s start with cyclone, since it has the clearest and most precise definition of the three.
+A cyclone is “a large-scale, atmospheric wind-and-pressure system characterized by low pressure at its center and by circular wind motion.”
+And cyclones spin “counterclockwise in the Northern Hemisphere, clockwise in the Southern Hemisphere.”